Sports in Minnesota: Division III

 The UMAC was founded in 1972.
 The conference became an active NCAA Division III conference July 1, 2008.
-There are nine full members, seven from Minnesota.
-All seven Minnesota members are full Division III members.
+There are seven full member, six from Minnesota.
+All six Minnesota members are full Division III members.

 Olympians from Minnesota

 The United States hockey team won the Olympic gold medal for ice hockey in 1980, coached by Minnesota native Herb Brooks.
 Eleven of the twenty players on the roster were from Minnesota.
 The team beat the long-dominant Soviet team in what has been called the Miracle on Ice, and went on to win the gold medal by defeating Finland.

 The 1960 United States hockey team won the Olympic gold medal in the 1960 Winter Olympics.
 Six of the 18 members of that team were from Minnesota.
 The team beat the Canadian ice hockey team in the final game to secure the gold medal.

 A substantial number of players on the 1956 Olympic silver medal hockey team came from Minnesota.
 The 1948 Winter Olympics had a native Thief River Falls, MN member on the team.

 The majority of players on the 1972 Olympic silver medal hockey team came from Minnesota.

 In the 2006 Winter Olympics, both the bronze medal U.S. men's and the women's curling teams came from the Bemidji Curling Club.

 Bloomington native Tom Malchow won a gold medal at the 2000 Summer Olympics and a silver medal at the 1996 Summer Olympics in swimming.

 Carrie Tollefson was on the 2004 Summer Olympic team as a distance runner and ranked 5th in 2006.